Masteroshi430/Resu/README.md

-	    plugin.ThreadBetweenPlayers = true; // Set to false to disable the thread between players. plugin.Pools = false; // Set to true to enable pools of reflection. plugin.BannerTimeSeconds = 30; // Number of seconds you want each player's banner to stay.
+	    plugin.ThreadBetweenPlayers = true; // Set to false to disable the thread between players. plugin.Pools = false; // Set to true to enable pools of reflection. plugin.BannerTimeSeconds = 30; // Number of seconds you want each player's banner to stay. plugin.MetricSystem = false; // Set to true to use metric system for bounty distance.
             });
 // End of AriadnesThreadPlugin Customization
 ```